 • Chen Ziqiang’s Big Frame Form 2, Dajia Er Lu

-• 19 Step Form (it is best to have spent a term in Foundation training before trying a longer form)
+• 19 Step Form (it is best to have completed the Foundation Course and Foundation 2 training before trying a longer form)

 • Push Hands, Tui Shou – two partner training for beginners